mbianchidev/mbianchidev/public-speaking/CFPs/DevEx-from-0-to-Platform.md

 ## Benefits to the Ecosystem

-I invite the audience to extract valuable lessons that can be applied to their own endeavors to build a Platform tailored to their needs.
+I invite the audience to extract valuable lessons that can be applied to their own challenges to build a Platform tailored to their needs.

-Not focusing on merely tools but processes.
+Not focusing on just tools but processes above all.

 How DevOps transformation can bring value even to the most resistant enterprise, the impact of changing team topology, understanding the trade-off between tools, migrating from on-premise to the cloud and winning the resistance to change by questioning the status quo.